ecr007/English-World/Phrases-Vocabulary/M.md

 Manage: (verb) to be responsible for controlling people or a business.
 Past Tense: Managed | Past Participle: Managed | E.g: She successfully managed the team's project.

+Make sense (phrasal) To be easy to understand.